fractal-napari-plugins-collection/napari-feature-classifier/README.md

 ## Usage
 #### Initialize a classifier:
 - Start the classifier in napari by going to Plugins -> napari-feature-classifier -> Initialize a Classifier
-- Provide a csv file that contains feature measurements and a columns with the integer labels corresponing to the label layer you are using.
+- Provide a csv file that contains feature measurements and a column with the integer labels corresponding to the label layer you are using.
 - Choose a name (or relative path from the current working directory) for the classifier
 - Select the features you want to use for the classifier (can't be changed later in the current implementation).
 Hold the command key to select multiple features